mikolalysenko/simplicial-complex/README.md

 simplicial-complex
 ==================

+This CommonJS module

-Topological operations and indexing for simplicial complexes (ie graphs, triangular and tetrahedral meshes, etc.) in node.js.
+Topological operations and indexing for [simplicial complexes](http://en.wikipedia.org/wiki/Simplicial_complex) (ie graphs, triangular and tetrahedral meshes, etc.) in node.js.

 Usage
 =====

-First, you need to install the library using npm:
+First, you need to install the library using [npm](https://npmjs.org/):

     npm install simplical-complex